 Name and Shame: The Rainbow Rivers Club

 Regrettably, we booked and pre-paid for what we thought was a rustic cabin, not a riverfront villa.
 We discovered the so-called resort was in two locations when we arrived at the check-in.
-The address we were provided for check-in and one a couple of miles away that we wanted to stay at.
+We were provided the address for check-in and one a couple of miles away that we wanted to stay at.
 As you can guess, we were not at the location we would consider a resort.
 Nope.
 We were on the river but in a villa.

 Our entrance to the villa was through the parking lot of an old-school bingo hall, sexy…….
 My friend and I knew something less than savory awaited behind the door.
 Sure, like shit, the first experience was that the front door opened into a small, old bedroom.
 Yes, we had to walk through a bedroom from the parking lot to get to the living room, and it just got worse from there.